USS Triton Sail Park

 The dedication of the USS Triton Sail Park was held on November 10, 2011, in Richland, Washington, exactly 52 years after the submarine’s commissioning.

 The USS Triton Sail Park overlooks the Port’s barge slip and high-dock facility on the Columbia River.
-The location is symbolic because the dock is where the Navy transfers nuclear reactor cores from decommissioned vessels (including Triton) onshore for delivery to the nearby Hanford Site for permanent storage.
+The location is symbolic because the dock is where the Navy transfers nuclear reactor compartments from decommissioned vessels (including Triton) onshore for delivery to the nearby Hanford Site for permanent storage.